 The Big Lunch is about community, friendship and fun, so I would encourage Muslim communities to embrace this chance to share food and friendship during Ramadan with people in their neighbourhoods.
 The Lunar Lunch at Iftar (sunset) is totally in keeping with our belief that during Ramadan we must increase our efforts to do good deeds and strengthen bonds with others.
 With a Big Lunar Lunch, everyone can come to the table!

-Bryony is a midwife and her partner also works shifts.
-They went to a Lunar Lunch on 11 June last year:
+Bryony is a midwife and her partner also works shifts so they joined a Lunar Lunch: